Shrey2503/Vendor-Performance-Analysis/README.md

 python SCRIPTS/get_Vendor_summary.py
 ```

-This creates the vendor summary and calculated performance metrics.
+This generates the vendor-level summary and calculated performance metrics.

-### Step 6: Explore the Analysis
+### 6. Explore the analysis

 Open the notebooks inside: